 There are many causes for anaemia but often it is related to iron deficiency.
+This may need liaison across the pathway, for example if a referral for consideration of endoscopy is indicated, the GP would be better managing this.
 We know from previous research that we can reduce complications after surgery by treating anaemia before, during and after the operation.
 Interventions that work include preventing and treating anaemia early, reducing blood loss during the operation, and making sure the patient's body is in the best state to tolerate anaemia.